sunshine055/reduce_disinformation/README.md

 ----------------
 <br>
 </ol>
-4. List and explication as to prominent deadly disinformation campaigns (as of November 24, 2021)
+5. List of deadly disinformation campaigns which are presently the focus of this page (as of November 24, 2021)
 <br>

     a) Climate Emergency